Localization in Khovanov homology: Introduction

 \end{thm}

-\emph{Proof of Theorem \ref{thm:main}:} We begin by noting that, in Theorem \ref{thm:submain}, all the involved objects are suspension spectra of finite CW complexes, and the statements in Theorem \ref{thm:submain} continue to hold at the level of the underlying CW complexes.
-Then, $\khoh(\tilde{L})$ (here, a finite CW complex) admits a $\ZZ_{p^n}$-action with fixed-point set $\Akhspace_0(L)$.
+\emph{Proof of Theorem \ref{thm:main}:} We begin by noting that, in Theorem \ref{thm:submain}, all the involved objects are suspension spectra of compact spaces, and the statements in Theorem \ref{thm:submain} continue to hold at the level of the underlying topological spaces (see Lemma \ref{lem:fix-point-coincidence} and Theorem \ref{thm:burnside-fixed-pts}).
+Then, $\khoh(\tilde{L})$ (here, a compact topological space) admits a $\ZZ_{p^n}$-action with fixed-point set $\Akhspace_0(L)$.
 The homology satisfies $\tilde{H}(\khoh(\tilde{L}))=\Kh(\tilde{L})$, while $\tilde{H}(\Akhspace_0(L))=\Akh(L)$.
 Applying (\ref{eq:1}) to $M=\khoh(\tilde{L})$, Theorem \ref{thm:main} follows for the even case.
 The odd case is similar.

-Further, we expect that the Tate spectral sequence arising from Theorem \ref{thm:submain} should be compatible with spectral sequences from Khovanov to Floer theories, perhaps being related to Hendricks' \cite{hendricks-periodic}, Roberts' \cite{roberts-dbc}, or Xie's \cite{xie-ss} spectral sequences.
+Further, we expect that the Tate spectral sequence arising from the proof of Theorem \ref{thm:submain} should be compatible with spectral sequences from Khovanov to Floer theories, perhaps being related to Hendricks's \cite{hendricks-periodic}, Roberts's \cite{roberts-dbc}, or Xie's \cite{xie-ss} spectral sequences.

 We mention a few further possible connections of Theorem \ref{thm:submain} to other work.
 First, recall from \cite{bpw-16} that annular Khovanov homology of a link $L$ can be realized as the Hochschild homology of an appropriate bimodule over the platform algebra (see \cite{chenkhovanov},\cite{stroppel-5}).
 Recall moreover that Lawson-Lipshitz-Sarkar \cite{lls-tangle} have given a spectrum-level version of Khovanov's invariant for tangles \cite{khovtanglefunctor}.
-From these developments, it seems natural to conjecture that the annular Khovanov spectrum of a link is realized as the topological Hochschild homology of an appropriate spectral bimodule.
-If this conjecture holds, it is natural to ask whether and how the actions constructed in this paper pass over to give actions on the topological Hochschild homology.
+From these developments, it seems natural to conjecture that the annular Khovanov spectrum of a link is realized as the topological Hochschild homology of an appropriate spectral bimodule; this conjecture has been proved in \cite{LLS-annular} after the appearance of the present paper.
+Given the result of \cite{LLS-annular}, it is interesting to ask whether and how the actions constructed in this paper pass over to give actions on the topological Hochschild homology.
 See also \cite{lipshitz-treumann}.